 The Amazing Botanical Gardens

 Singapore is truly remarkable.
-Aiming to be the first Smart City in South East Asia, its a great starting point for anyone who wants to explore trade in the far east.
+Aiming to be the first Smart City in South East Asia, it's a great starting point for anyone who wants to explore trade in the far east.
 Why do we say this?
 Primarily the first spoken language is English.
 I don't want to come off like an entitled English person, but I had travelled so far.
-I had my ‘work in every country’ plug adaptor with me.
+I had my work in every country's plug adaptor with me.
 When I got into the hotel and went to plug it in, the plugs were.
 English.
 Also, they drive on the left side of the road, which everyone knows is the right side to drive on.

-follow the #GoGlobal buzz on Twitter.
+Follow the #GoGlobal buzz on Twitter.